Love, Life Jim Arnold Love, Life Jim Arnold

 And just like that, a door closed.

-There is something almost admirable in the specificity, the cleanness, of the rejection.
-Not conversation.
-Not compatibility.
-Not chemistry.
-Rather: blanket viability.
+There is something almost admirable in the specificity, simplicity and clarity of the rejection.
+Not about conversation.
+Not about compatibility.
+Not about chemistry.
+Entirely about: blanket viability.

 One imagines her revising her profile to include: “Must enjoy meaningful conversation and prolonged horizontal hugging in outdoor settings.”